vv-omkareshwar/Task-Management-App/README.md

 ## Deployment

 The application is deployed at [Task Management App](https://task-manamement-app.netlify.app/).
-Follow the instructions provided by your deployment platform to deploy your own version of the application.
+Follow the instructions provided by your deployment platform to deploy your application version.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License.

 ---